Southern Arizona Chapter

 AWG Sun City Chapter

-Formed in 1989, the Salt Lake Chapter awards scholarships, holds an annual fundraiser, judges science fairs, and hosts social events and field trips for its members.
-Meetings are as needed and generally held at an officer's home in Salt Lake City.
+Formed in 1989, the Salt Lake Chapter serves all of northern Utah and areas of surrounding states.
+The chapter holds an annual fundraiser, judges science fairs, and hosts meetings, professional seminars, social events, and field trips for its members.

 Association for Women Geoscientists